openstack-archive/tripleo-heat-templates/roles/README.rst

 * description: (string) as few sentences describing the role and information pertaining to the usage of the role.

+ * networks: (list), optional list of networks which the role will have access to when network isolation is enabled.
+The names should match those defined in network_data.yaml.

 Working with Roles
 ==================
 The tripleoclient provides a series of commands that can be used to view